-DRAM 191 THEATRE REPERTOIRE PRACTICUM 2 Units ECON 35 DEPARTMENT HONORS PROJECTS IN ECONOMICS 1 Unit
+DRAM 191 THEATRE REPERTOIRE PRACTICUM 2 Units

 DRAM 191X 3 Units

 DRAM 191Y 4 Units

 DRAM 191Z 5.5 Units

-Advisory: Pass/No Pass.

-DRAM 191: Eight hours laboratory.
-DRAM 191X: Twelve hours laboratory.
-DRAM 191Y: Sixteen hours laboratory.
-DRAM 191Z: Twenty-two hours laboratory.

-May be taken six times for credit.
+Any combination of DRAM 191, 191X, 191Y & 191Z may be taken a maximum of six times for credit.

+Eight hours laboratory.

 Study, rehearsal and performance of theatre repertoire.
 Designed as an advanced performance course for actors and theatre technicians wishing to explore the vast theatre repertoire more fully, including works from Greek to contemporary, non-musical and musical theatre, and non-Western theatre.
 Performances both on and off campus.
 Attendance at all performances required.